-Some people call this dressing and I never understood that.
-Most of the time dressing is served for Thanksgiving and made with bread, as a base.
-So it’s not like it’s liquid-y, like salad dressing, which is what I think of when I hear the word dressing.
+Some people call this dressing but I’ve never used that term.
+Most of the time dressing (i.e. stuffing) is served for Thanksgiving and made with bread, as a base.
+It’s a confusing term to me because it’s not like it’s liquid-y, like salad dressing, which is what I think of when I hear the word dressing.

 Dressing Vs. Stuffing – The Big Debate

-I call it stuffing, because that’s typically what you do with it.
+Like I said, I call it stuffing because that’s typically what you do with it.

 You stuff it!
 In the turkey the stuffing goes.
 It cooks and then you serve both the turkey and stuffing together.

 Although that’s not how I cooked it, this time around. ;)

 Add this Paleo Stuffing to your Paleo Thanksgiving menu or serve it for a big get together with friends.
 You can even prepare it for a delicious dinner for two and have plenty of leftovers to enjoy, warm or cold, on the days that follow.